 Postpartum depression (PPD) is a medical illness that affects many women following childbirth.
-About 10 to 15 percent of moms suffer from this depression that is associated with the aftermath of pregnancy.
-PPD can last anywhere between few weeks to a year after delivery, but the good part is that it is treatable, if identified at the right time.
+About 10 to 15 percent of moms suffer from this depression that is associated with the aftermath of the pregnancy.
+PPD can last anywhere between a few weeks to a year after delivery, but the good part is that it is treatable if identified at the right time.

 Postnatal depression or PPD is often misjudged or misdiagnosed.
 You know you have PPD if you experience five or more of the following symptoms nearly every day for at least two weeks: